This post may contain affiliate links.

 Reduces Swelling and Stiffness

 Rodrigo and Sydney developed arthritis early in life.
 At first, I thought it was because we fed them large breed kibble.
 Today, I understand that feeding a kibble diet leads to inflammation in many dogs.
 Today, Sydney lives with arthritis, and joint issues brought about by an injury.
-She has rear leg, hip, and back pain at times that is treated through natural supplements, acupuncture and Bowen treatments, and CBD oil.
+She has back leg, hip, and back pain at times that are treated through natural supplements, acupuncture and Bowen treatments, and CBD oil.
 Within 20-30 minutes of receiving CBD oil, Sydney can relax well, and it's helping with her mobility too.

 Side Effects of CBD Oil for Dogs

-Organic, non-GMO, full spectrum, high-quality CBD oil has no side effects for pets.
+Organic, non-GMO, full-spectrum, high-quality CBD oil has no side effects for pets.
 The most that can happen is loose stool when too much is given, which I haven't experienced with my dogs.

 How Does CBD Oil Taste for Dogs

 I've found that the best way to give CBD oil (and see the most benefit) is to have my dogs lick it from the palm of my hand or put it in their mouth from a dropper.
 I'm not a fan of adding it to their food because I don't know how much will make it to their system after it goes through their digestive tract.
 Since I give CBD oil to my dogs from the dropper, I've noticed that three out of my four dogs likes CBD oil.
-Sydney, one of the dogs who needs it, isn't a fan.
+Sydney, one of the dogs who need it, isn't a fan.
 We have a deal – I will add it to her mouth (two droppers full for a 78-pound dog) and she gets a treat afterward.